 Before you attempt to use any wet mop, the floor needs to be thoroughly swept or vacuumed.
 Leaving dirt and particles on the floor to be mixed and shuffled around with a wet mop will leave streaks, scratches, and residue on the floor.
-If you decide to sweep, use a dust mop rather than a broom to avoid scratching the surface.
+If you decide to sweep, then use a dust mop rather than a broom to avoid scratching the surface.

 Using the Right Product

 There are a lot of products that market themselves as hardwood floor cleaners.
-Unfortunately, many of them simply don't measure up.
+Unfortunately, many of them don't measure up.
 You may need to search out the appropriate cleaner for the exact type of flooring you have.

 A good place to start is finding out what the floor manufacturer recommends.
-Be warned that they may suggest their own product.
+Be warned that they may suggest their product.
 It will, however, give you a good idea of the type of product you should be looking at.

 You are not doomed to buy expensive hardwood floor cleaner for the rest of your life.
 However, it may take a little experimenting to find a cleaner that leaves the wood the way you want it to look.

-Using Too Much Cleaner?
+Are You Using Too Much Cleaner?